microsoft/azure-orbital-space-sdk/samples/payloadapps/python/shipdetector-phi-3-onnx/README.md

     linkSvc->>appInbox: Deliver *.tif
     linkSvc->>app: Notify Imagery is ready to be picked up in Inbox loop Process Image
-    app->>app: Read and Chip GeoTiff
+    app->>app: Run Imagery against Phi-3 for analysis app->>app: Read Phi-3 analysis to determine if shipdetetor should be run app->>app: Read and Chip GeoTiff
     app->>app: Run inference on chips
     app->>appOutbox: Write annotated image with ships highlighted